emmby/statesmith-simplified/docs/languages/c.md

-## Adding event handling to your state machine
+## Adding actions to your state machine

-We will want to be able to execute some code whenever the state machine changes state, so let's add some event handling to the `Off` and `On` states.
+We will want to be able to execute some code whenever the state machine changes state, so let's add some actions to the `Off` and `On` states.

 Update your lightbulb state machine to look like the following: